Tech staff earns seven awards, finishing in top three in all six categories

-He has broadcast in excess of 300 softball games, including four in the 2008 NCAA Tournament, and served as the color commentator on numerous Bulldog football and basketball broadcasts.
-He is also entering his fourth year serving as the sideline reporter for the Bulldog football broadcasts.
-He co-hosts Inside Tech Basketball with Dave Nitz, an hour-long coach's radio show during the winter.
+He has broadcast in excess of 350 softball games in his career, including the 2008 and 2017 NCAA Regionals, and served as the color commentator on numerous Bulldog football and basketball broadcasts.
+He served as the sideline reporter for the Bulldog football broadcasts from 2013-16.
+Butler co-hosts Inside Tech Basketball with Dave Nitz, an hour-long coach's radio show during the winter.

-Butler implemented a fundraising campaign for his department in the fall of 2007 and since that time it has raised over $50,000, which has been used to purchase additional equipment, software and other essentials within the media relations department.
+Butler implemented a fundraising campaign for his department in the fall of 2007 that has raised over $60,000, with the funds used to purchase additional equipment, software and other essentials within the athletic communications department.

 He is a member of the College Sports Information Directors of America (CoSIDA), Louisiana Sports Writers Association (LSWA), United States Basketball Writers Association (USBWA) and Football Writers Association of America (FWAA).
-He is also a proxy voter for the Louisiana Sports Hall of Fame committee.
+He is also a proxy voter for the Louisiana Sports Hall of Fame committee and a member of the Louisiana Tech Athletics Hall of Fame committee.